erskingardner/nostr-how/src/routes/pages/en/start-posting-notes.md

 ## [§](#keys-events-relays) Keys, Events, and Relays – Oh My!

-You've downloaded a nostr client, connected to a few relays, and set up a zapping wallet.
+You've downloaded a nostr client, created your cryptographic keypair (ie your login credentials), and connected to a few relays.
 Now, you’re ready to start posting notes.

 In this guide, you'll learn the basics of posting on nostr: content, media, hashtags, community engagement, and value-for-value :zap: